frontenddogma/web-development-glossary/manuscript/m.md

 MDL
 : → Microsoft Design Language

+MDX
+: A format that allows to write JSX in Markdown, including the importing of components. ℹ︎&nbsp;[mdxjs.com](https://mdxjs.com/)

 MEAN
 : A JavaScript software stack for building dynamic websites and applications.
 The MEAN stack is MongoDB, Express.js, AngularJS (or Angular), and Node.js.
 Because all components of the MEAN stack support programs that are written in JavaScript, MEAN applications can be written in one language for both client- and server-side execution environments.
 The “MEAN” acronym was coined in 2013.&nbsp;[†](#w-mean)